 Welcome to the Out of the Darkness Wilmington Area Walk

-November 13th - Out of the Darkness Opening Ceremony and Walk on a Route of your Choosing.
+November 13th - 12:00pm Out of the Darkness Opening Ceremony and Walk on a Route of your Choosing.
 The Out of the Darkness Program will be held virtually on November 13, 2021.
 Join us at noon for the Out of the Darkness Opening Ceremony followed by a walk on a route of your choosing.
-Include the name of a person for whom you walk on our Memorial/Honor Wall.
-Submit here https://forms.gle/oPYbKXBiea2J32ii7 by November 1st.
+We encourage everyone to walk at least 1,359 steps to honor the North Carolinians who died by suicide in 2019.

-We invite you to also join us for the NC Together: Turning Hope into Action event that will include virtual programming for all ages.
+We invite you to also join us for the NC Together: Day of Hope event that will include virtual programming for all ages.
 Preregistration for each event is required using the links below.